ElnaPot/kodaqs_4/README.md

-# KODAQS 4 - Tools and Workflows
+# KODAQs 4 - Tools and Workflows Assignment Submission

 ## Overview
 This is an assignment submission for Module 4 - Tools and Workflows - of the KODAQs Course - to show the use of tools and workflows to make my research more reproducible.